-Child's signature
+Child's name Child's signature

-Date
+Class Date

-Alleged Bullying / Prejudice Driven Incident Report Form

-(Copy of this form to be taken to member of SLT)
+Alleged Bullying / Prejudice Driven Incident Report Form (Copy of this form to be taken to member of SLT)

-Victim details:

-New case Yes/No Is alleged bully known to pupil Yes/No

-Name Class Year group

-Ethnicity Female/Male

-First language Disability Yes/No

-New arrival (last 18months) Yes/No Other:

-Alleged bully details:

-Name Class Year group Т

-Ethnicity Female/Male

-Other
+Victim details: Is alleged bully known to pupil New case Yes/No Yes/No Class Year group Name Ethnicity Female/Male First language Disability Yes/No New arrival (last 18months) Other: Yes/No Alleged bully details: Year group Name Class Female/Male Ethnicity Other

-Type of bullying/prejudice: Harassment (verbal or written)eg: name calling, Cyberbullying eg: text, email, social media

-insulting, making offensive graffiti, obsene gesture intimidating facial expressions. es, Cyberbunying eg. Text, entail, social media

-Physical (unprovoked or threat of it) eg: hitting, kicking, damaging personal property.
-Indirect eg: spreading nasty rumours, deliberate exclusion from social groups
+Type of bullying/prejudice: Harassment (verbal or written) e.g.: name calling, insulting, making offensive graffiti, obscene gestures, intimidating facial expressions.
+Cyberbullying e.g.: text, email, social media Physical (unprovoked or threat of it) e.g.: hitting, kicking, damaging personal property.
+Indirect e.g.: spreading nasty rumours, deliberate exclusion from social groups Other:

-Other:

 Focus of bullying/prejudice:

 Racism Homophobia

 Religion or Belief Sexual Harassment/ Sexism

 SEND/ Disability Other

 Details of incident:

 Where did the incident(s) take place?

 When did the incident(s) occur?

-When the melash (s) occur,

 Did anyone else see the incident(s)?

-Impact of the bullying: According to the victim, how often does the bullying take place?: According to the victim, how long has the bullying been going on?: Was there any physical in item 2.
-Any modical attention required Was there any physical injury?
+Impact of the bullying:

+According to the victim, how often does the bullying take place?

+According to the victim, how long has the bullying been going on?

+Was there any physical injury?
 Any medical attention required?

 What emotional impact has the bullying had on the victim?
-The same of the sa

-Action taken or planned:

-Referral to Head teacher /SLT Discussion with parent/carer of perpetrator

-Referral to Year Leader Discussion with parent/carer of victim
+Action taken or planned: Referral to Head teacher /SLT Discussion with parent/carer of perpetrator Referral to Year Leader Discussion with parent/carer of victim

-Referral to class teacher Internal Exclusion

-Other External fixed-term exclusion
+Referral to class teacher Internal Exclusion Other External fixed-term exclusion

-Key findings and future actions:
+Key findings and future ac tions:

 Incident recorded by:

 Name of member of staff

 Job title

 Signature and date